 CFPA Accessibility Diversity Equity Inclusion (ADEI) Committee

-This standing (permanent) committee is comprised of representative staff, and students and faculty from each department of the college.
+This standing (permanent) committee is comprised of representative staff, students and faculty from each department of the college.
 We are here for you - our community.
 We are charged with advising, promoting, and mentoring the efforts of the college to advance the accessibility, diversity, equity, and inclusion of its practices, pedagogies, policies, and procedures.
 Our mission is growing and changing as we continue to learn and implement processes throughout the college in order to create and support a culture of greater inclusion.

 Please let us know if you have any thoughts or concerns about ADEI in the college.
 We’re here for you!